ferjorosa/hallucination-detection-blogpost/blog_post_draft.md

 * **Lightweight Encoders:** We fine-tuned compact models like [RoBERTa](https://arxiv.org/abs/1907.11692) (125M parameters) and [ModernBERT](https://arxiv.org/pdf/2412.13663) (149M parameters) specifically for this groundedness classification task.
 These models excel at understanding relationships between text pairs - exactly what we need for comparing queries and contexts.

-* **Large Decoder LLMs:** We tested state-of-the-art models including fine-tuned Llama 3 (1B, 3B, and 8B parameters) as well as zero-shot GPT-4o and Claude Sonnet, asking them directly whether a context supports a query with carefully crafted prompts.
+* **Large Decoder LLMs:** We tested state-of-the-art models including fine-tuned Llama 3 (1B, 3B, and 8B parameters) as well as zero-shot GPT-4o and Claude Sonnet 3.5, asking them directly whether a context supports a query with carefully crafted prompts.

 ### Datasets and Training